Nickomang/nhl-api/README.md

 ### GET: `/<team>/stats/<season>/<form>`

 Gets all of the statistics for the players from the given team during the given season.
 Uses 'form' to denote either regular season (2) or playoffs (3).
-Skater and Goalie statlines are formatted as follows, respectively:
+Skater and Goalie statlines have been parsed and are presented in a orderly format.
+The data's origin was formatted as such, respectively:

 ```
 #, POS, NAME, GP, G, A, P, +/-, PIM, S, TOI/G, PP, SH, GWG, OT
 ```
 ```
 #, POS, NAME, GP, W, L, OT, GA, SA, Sv, SV%, GAA, SO, PIM, Min

 ```
 #### Example
 Usage: `GET http://nhlapi.nickoman.me/ANA/stats/20142015/2`